-This study found that the decision to treat varied considerably between specialties, with PCPs being less likely to pursue interventions than dermatologists.
+ventions than dermatologists.
 This difference can be attributed to multiple reasons.
 Dermatologists are likely to encounter more cases where treatment is definitively indicated.
 These include sexually transmitted MC, lesions associated with immunosuppression, pain or pruritus, or prolonged course.
 Additionally, while cryotherapy is a first-line treatment, primary care facilities are unlikely to have the equipment to enable this procedure, dissuading them from it.
 PCPs may be more comfortable forgoing active treatment since most lesions spontaneously resolve.
 Instead, they may opt to refer the patients to dermatologists.
 Finally, patients or guardians who seek dermatologists may be more likely to insist on treatment for reasons such as favorable cosmetic outcomes.

-Terpenoids, including cantharidins, are the most frequently used treatment options across all specialties.
+Terpenoids, including cantharidin, are the most frequently used treatment options across all specialties.
 A prospective randomized trial comparing curettage, cantharidin, and imiquimod found that curettage was the most efficacious treatment with the lowest risk of recurrence and side effects.
 Despite this, rates of curettage were low among FM physicians (0%) and pediatricians (1.2%).
 This is likely explained by patient preference, as children might face anxiety over cryotherapy and curettage, which can cause pain and bleeding.
 While cantharidin is associated with side effects secondary to its blistering mechanism, it has been proven to be an efficacious treatment with high patient and parent satisfaction.
-12

 Dermatologists had the highest rate of first-line therapy utilization.
-Treatments considered first-line, including cryotherapy, cantharidin, and curettage, are based on medium-quality evidence from smaller randomized trials. ^{13, 14} Of all the treatments available for MC, only podophyllotoxin has been evaluated in a randomized controlled trial.
-15 However, podophyllotoxin has not been evaluated for safety in patients below 10 years and was prescribed in only a minority of cases.
+Treatments considered first-line, including cryotherapy, cantharidin, and curettage, are based on medium-quality evidence from smaller randomized trials.
+Of all the treatments available for MC, only podophyllotoxin has been evaluated in a randomized controlled trial.
+However, podophyllotoxin has not been evaluated for safety in patients below 10 years and was prescribed in only a minority of cases.
 Additionally, dermatologists were the only group with recorded data on the use of second-line agents, including catechins, lotions, antihistamines, H2 blockers, and antimetabolites.
 Salicylic acid, another second-line agent, was the most commonly prescribed treatment among FM physicians.
 While studies have shown that this treatment is effective, they have also demonstrated that it is associated with higher levels of lesion reoccurrence and local irritation.
-10

-Imiquimod, the second most popular treatment overall, has not been proven through large prospective trials to be more effective in treating MC than spontaneous resolution.16 Data from unpublished randomized trials suggest that 5% imiquimod cream is associated with application site reactions.16 Interestingly, this agent was most prescribed by dermatologists.
+Imiquimod, the second most popular treatment overall, has not been proven through large prospective trials to be more effective in treating MC than spontaneous resolution.
+Data from unpublished randomized trials suggest that 5% imiquimod cream is associated with application site reactions.
+Interestingly, this agent was most prescribed by dermatologists.
 These findings suggest the need for extensive prospective RCTs to definitively assess their effectiveness compared to existing first-line agents.

 PCPs were found to prescribe topical corticosteroids more frequently than dermatologists (FM physicians, 3.0%; pediatricians, 4.4%; dermatologists, 1.7%).
-These agents are not indicated for the treatment of MC, and there are concerns that treatment may exacerbate infection by lowering the host immune response.17 In a subset of MC cases complicated by a concurrent eruption of erythematous plaques known as molluscum dermatitis, corticosteroids may be considered to limit pruritus.
-However, emollients can be used in milder cases to avoid adverse effects.18 treatments were not assessed, and providers may have recommended that patients use these products.
-Third, laser therapy was not assessed in this study.
-Finally, sampling errors within the NAMCS may have led to an underestimation of the frequency of treatments prescribed.
+These agents are not indicated for the treatment of MC, and there are concerns that treatment may exacerbate infection by lowering the host immune response.
+In a subset of MC cases complicated by a concurrent eruption of erythematous plaques known as molluscum dermatitis, corticosteroids may be considered to limit pruritus.
+However, emollients can be used in milder cases to avoid adverse effects.

 This study had a few limitations.
 First, survey data were not collected on referrals; therefore, it is unknown whether the providers advised follow-up with a dermatologist.
-Second, direct-to-consumer
+Second, direct-to-consumer treatments were not assessed, and providers may have recommended that patients use these products.
+Third, laser therapy was not assessed in this study.
+Finally, sampling errors within the NAMCS may have led to an underestimation of the frequency of treatments prescribed.